On this dayOct 31, 1901

 Silas Esters Lynched by White Mob in LaRue County, Kentucky

-In the early morning, on October 31, 1901, a white mob of more than 50 men tightened a noose around the neck of an 18-year-old Black man named Silas Esters, dragged him from the LaRue County Jail in Hodgenville, Kentucky, and lynched him.
+In the early morning, on October 31, 1901 in Hodgenville, Kentucky, a white mob of more than 50 men dragged an 18-year-old Black teenager named Silas Esters from the LaRue County Jail and lynched him.

 During this era of racial terror, law enforcement officers, tasked with protecting the people in their custody, often witnessed or directly participated in deadly mob violence.
 In this instance, when the white mob arrived at the LaRue County Jail intent on lynching Mr. Esters, the white police officers gave the mob the keys to the jail and made no effort to protect Mr. Esters as he was violently removed and lynched.